-Compensation, Nominating and Governance Committee

-- In consultation with the CEO, approves the compensation of the Executive Officers other than the CEO, and reviews the compensation of certain other senior officers - Reviews and approves the compensation of the CEO and the Chairman - Reviews and makes recommendations to the Board regarding the compensation of the Outside - Sets performance measures and goals and verifies the attainment of performance goals under performance-based incentive compensation plans - Reviews compensation and benefits issues - Oversees corporate governance issues and makes recommendations to the Board - Identifies, evaluates, and recommends candidates for nomination to the Board - Reviews and makes recommendations to the Board regarding director independence - Reviews and advises management on the company's social, community, and sustainability initiatives - Reviews and advises management on the company's legislative affairs and public policy engagement - Oversees the management development, succession planning, and retention practices for our Executive Officers and other senior leaders
+Compensation, Nominating and Governance Committee Roles and responsibilities In consultation with the CEO, approves the compensation of the Executive Officers other than the CEO, and reviews the compensation of certain other senior officers Committee members Linda S. Wolf (C, I) Aida M. Alvarez (I) Douglas N. Daft (I) Reviews and approves the compensation of the CEO and the Chairman Reviews and makes recommendations to the Board regarding the compensation of the Outside Directors Sets performance measures and goals and verifies the attainment of performance goals under performance-based incentive compensation plans Reviews compensation and benefits issues Number of meetings during fiscal 2014: 7 Oversees corporate governance issues and makes recommendations to the Board Identifies, evaluates, and recommends candidates for nomination to the Board Reviews and makes recommendations to the Board regarding director independence Reviews and advises management on the company's social, community, and sustainability initiatives Reviews and advises management on the company's legislative affairs and public policy engagement Oversees the management development, succession planning, and retention practices for our Executive Officers and other senior leaders Independence The Board has determined that each of the members is "independent" as defined by the NYSE Listed Company Rules and under Section 10C of the Exchange Act and Rule 10C-1 of the SEC.